Contact: Kristin Gourley, Director of Campus Life, 865.981.8192

 Resident Assistants (RAs): RAs are student staff members who are assigned to each floor or quad of rooms.
 They plan activities, help with problems and interpretation of College policy and assist the professional staff.

-Assistant Residence Life Coordinator (ARLCs): An ARLC is a part-time professional staff member who is responsible for the needs of one residence hall.
+Residence Director (RD): An RD is a part-time professional staff member who is responsible for the needs of one residence hall.

 Every residence hall is covered by a Residence Life Coordinator.
 The building in which the RLC does not live is covered by a Senior Resident Assistant or Assistant Residence Life Coordinator.
 There is one Resident Assistant per floor or quad of rooms.